Stoke Minster CE Primary Academy

 The class teacher can ask for our Home School Link Workers to talk to both you and your child and they can seek advice from the school health advisor and make a referral for counselling should the need arise.

 We have a strong PSHE and Christian ethos in school and adults listen to children’s concerns and take them seriously.
-We have children trained as Play Leaders and Peer Mediators on the playground and have two Learning Support Assistants who are trained in delivering Restorative Justice conferences with children.
 We focus on the positive: kindness, attendance as well as attitude to learning and achievement are all celebrated.

 What specialist services and expertise are available at or accessed by the setting?

 We have many members of staff who are experienced and can spot dyslexia type difficulties from a young age.
 We have some staff who have had experience of teaching children with Autistic Spectrum Condition (ASC), with support and advice from specialist services, and they too can spot the symptoms displayed by children.
 In such cases they will always speak to the SENCo for advice.
-Early Years practitioners are trained to use speech and language interventions such as the Social use of Language (SULP) programme and Spirals.
+Early Years practitioners are trained to use speech and language interventions such as Time to Listen and Time to Talk.

 We have support and advice from the Special Educational Needs & Disability Service who can carry out specialist assessments to help us support children with ASC, speech, language and communication needs and specific learning difficulties.
-The school health advisor can make referrals for medical and emotional needs and children can be referred to Child and Adult Mental Health Services (CAMHS) should parents need their support.
+In addition we can make referrals for medical and emotional needs and children can be referred to Child and Adult Mental Health Services (CAMHS) should parents need their support.

 What training are the staff supporting children and young people with SEND have had or are having?